backdrop-contrib/commerce_giftwrap/README.txt

 Installation
 ------------
 Copy the commerce_giftwrap folder to your module directory and then enable in the admin/modules page.
-Settings for the Gift Wrap checkout pain can be found at Store > Configuration > Checkout Settings.
+Settings for the Gift Wrap checkout pane can be found at Store > Configuration > Checkout Settings.

 Author